VoltRipper

 2. Battery (usable Wh) and real range.
 Look at watt-hours, not marketing miles (see below).
 A 2,000–2,700 Wh pack is typical for the trail class.

 4. Street-legal need.
-If you ever want to ride pavement legally, that narrows the field hard (most bikes: never) — start with our legality guide.
+If you ever want to ride pavement legally, that narrows the field hard — start with the law in your state, then the bikes with the easiest legal path.

 5. Budget and parts availability.
 A cheaper bike with a thin parts supply can cost more over time.
 The Sur-Ron/Talaria ecosystem is the deepest.